MarkAlanJones/MeadowFontTest/README.md

-To use GFX fonts in your Meadow project, you need to include the **GFXFontBase.cs** and the **GraphicsLibraryEX.cs** as well as any of the GFX fonts you want to use.
+To use GFX fonts in your Meadow project, you need to include the **GFXFontBase.cs** and the **GraphicsLibraryEx.cs** as well as any of the GFX fonts you want to use.
 **DrawGFXText** is used to display text.
 The x,y origin is for the left baseline of the character (not the upper left).
 The **WrapText** property can be enabled and text will be written on the next line if it doesn't fit on the current line.